okx/okexchain-docs/building-modules/wasm-module/bytecraft.md

 ### Migrating the Contract

 Adding the MigrateMsg to the smart contract allows the contract's administrator to migrate the contract in the future.
 When we deploy our contract, the wallet address of the signer will be automatically designated as the contract administrator.
-In the following command, the contract is deployed with the preconfigured Localnet `test1` wallet as the signer and administrator of our counter contract.
+In the following command, the contract is deployed with the preconfigured Localnet `test` wallet as the signer and administrator of our counter contract.

 ```sh
 bytecraft deploy counter --signer test